Bithyakter/Object-Oriented-Programming-Using-CSharp/README.md

     Polymorphism provides the ability to a class to have multiple implementation with the same name

 	     1. Static/Compile Time - (Method Overloading)
 	     2. Dynamic/Runtime - (Method Overriding)

-     * Method Overriding Canbe done by usign Inheritance
+	     * Method Overriding Can be done by usign Inheritance
 	     * With method overriding, we can override the method of ParentClass with same method of ChildClass

      #Conditions For Method Overriding:
         1.All Method Name should same